8327/captain/README.md

 ## Using captain with self-signed SSL certificates

-Above use of curl uses the `-k` flag to disable certificate validation, to (partly) avoid this you can do:
+Above use of curl uses the `-k` flag to disable certificate validation, to avoid this you can do:

 ### On the server:
 ```console